nautechsystems/nautilus_trader/docs/integrations/bybit.md

 These suffixes must be appended to the Bybit raw symbol string to identify the specific product type for the instrument ID.
 For example:

-- The Ether/Tether spot currency pair is identified with `-SPOT`, such as `ETHUSDT-SPOT`
+- The Ether/Tether spot currency pair is identified with `-SPOT`, such as `ETHUSDT-SPOT`.
-- The BTCUSDT perpetual futures contract is identified with `-LINEAR`, such as `BTCUSDT-LINEAR`
+- The BTCUSDT perpetual futures contract is identified with `-LINEAR`, such as `BTCUSDT-LINEAR`.
-- The BTCUSD inverse perpetual futures contract is identified with `-INVERSE`, such as `BTCUSD-INVERSE`
+- The BTCUSD inverse perpetual futures contract is identified with `-INVERSE`, such as `BTCUSD-INVERSE`.

 ## Order types